 Daisy: What about my father, is he alive?

-- And the Adventure Continues: The Stinger contains a scene in which Daisy calls upon the Mario Brothers once again.
+- And the Adventure Continues: The final scene before the credits has Daisy call upon the Mario Brothers once again.

 - Animated Credits Opening: Partially.
-The movie opens with a pixelated artstyle that shifts into live-action after the dinosaurs express their contentment with life, get wiped out by a meteor, and the parallel dimension concept is explained.
-This was due to Executive Meddling as test audiences weren't getting the concept of the parallel dimensions and needed it spelled out.
+The movie opens with a pixelated art style that shifts into live-action after the dinosaurs express their contentment with life, get wiped out by a meteor, and the parallel dimension concept is explained.
+This was due to focus groups, as test audiences weren't getting the concept of the parallel dimensions and needed it spelled out.

-- Artistic License – Biology: The residents of Dinohattan, including Daisy, are said to descend from reptiles and yet somewhere along the course of their evolution, they developed the ability to grow hair, and (for the women) breasts, which would technically make them mammals.
+- The residents of Dinohattan, including Daisy, are said to descend from reptiles and yet somewhere along the course of their evolution, they developed the ability to grow hair, and (for the women) breasts, which would technically make them mammals.

 - Artistic License Geography: The asteroid that rendered the dinosaurs extinct and opened a portal to another dimension supposedly struck what is now Brooklyn, New York City when a lot of evidence suggests that the asteroid really struck what is now the Yucatan Peninsula.

-- Badass Longcoat: All the Goombas wear them.
+- Badass Longcoat: All the Goombas wear long brown trench coats, making them even more intimidating.

-- Bait-and-Switch: The movie opens with the iconic overworld theme from the original, but then shows scenes very different from the games' art style before moving into live-action.
+- Bait-and-Switch: The movie opens with the iconic overworld theme from the original, but then shows pixelated scenes very different from the games' art style before moving into live-action.

 - Batman Gambit: Mario thinks he's pulling one on Luigi during the police chase, by asking him to pick a direction and then figuring the wisest decision is whatever Luigi doesn't choose.
 Luigi outsmarts him though and gets him to go through a tunnel by telling him to drive away from it.